What is Yarn?

 The two package managers are closer to each other in managing the dependencies.
 While npm is more verbose, Yarn gives out a clean output with less noise.
 However, npm is much more simple to install than Yarn.

 Interestingly, Yarn has so many elements borrowed from npm.
 Its original focus to mend the shortcomings of npm is the biggest reason why developers love it so much.
-Although, initially, there was much disparity among Yarn and npm, nowadays, it is easy to migrate from one to another, and sometimes they are even used together.
+Although, initially, there was much disparity between Yarn and npm, nowadays, it is easy to migrate from one to another, and sometimes they are even used together.

 People are also reading: